rodeso/lbaw.4nswers/wiki/er.md

 | R3      | Admin Alert Response Time   | Admins must review reported content within 24 hours to ensure swift removal of harmful content or alert activation.                                        |

+---

+## A3: Information Architecture

+> Brief presentation of the artifact goals.

+### 1. Sitemap

+> Sitemap presenting the overall structure of the web application.
+> Each page must be identified in the sitemap.
+> Multiple instances of the same page (e.g. student profile in SIGARRA) are presented as page stacks.

+### 2. Wireframes

+> Wireframes for, at least, two main pages of the web application.
+> Do not include trivial use cases (e.g. about page, contacts).

+#### UIxx: Page Name

+#### UIxx: Page Name

+---

+## Revision history

+Changes made to the first submission:
+1. Added A1 and A2
+1. ...

+***
+GROUP112, 26/09/2024

+* Group member 1 Afonso Castro, up202208026@up.pt
+* Group member 2 Leonor Couto, up202205796@up.pt
+* Group member 3 Pedro Santos, up202205900@up.pt
+* Group member 4 Rodrigo de Sousa, up202205751@up.pt